 - Preventive Services provided at Hope Health Center

-- Tuberculosis skin testing is covered with a maximum of one test per school year
+- Tuberculosis skin testing (maximun of one test per school year)

 - HopeHealth Benefit will not cover